joshy409/UnityChanRunner/README.md

 Corruption effect is made with custom surface shader The shader takes in 3 different texture.
 Original, Noise, Corrupted.
-It initially renders the original texture and based on the cutoff value it compares the uv of the noise texture and renders the corrupted texture added with corruption color
+It initially renders the original texture and based on the cutoff value it compares the uv of the noise texture and renders the corrupted texture added with corruption color.

+Cutoff vaule is changed at runtime by a script that calculates the distand between the terrain and the blackhole

 ```
 void surf (Input IN, inout SurfaceOutputStandard o)